ashleydavis/pdf-server-example/README.md

 This is an example Node.js server that can download a PDF file to the front-end web app.

-Before running make sure you have Node.js and npm installed.
+Before running make sure you [download and install Node.js and npm installed](https://nodejs.org/en/download/).

 Before running make sure you have bower installed as follows: